 Design.
 Unlike new construction for site-built homes, manufactured housing is built to predetermined design components.
 While certain amenities such as flooring or other options can be selected, you’re limited to the floor plans offered by the manufactured housing dealer.

 Location.
 If you own your own lot and want to place a manufactured home there, you may be limited by local zoning ordinances prohibiting the placement of manufactured homes.

 Financing.
 Financing for manufactured housing can be more difficult to find compared to other loan types and even FHA-approved lenders may choose not to finance manufactured housing, regardless if the home meets FHA manufactured housing standards.

-Can I buy a home and rent it out?
+Can I buy a manufactured home and rent it out?
 As with other FHA loans, lending guidelines require you to occupy and finance the manufactured home as your primary residence.

 Can I get a gift to help with my down payment and closing costs?
 Yes, FHA loans allow gifts from qualified donors such as family members, government agencies and non-profit institutions.

 What special considerations are there for FHA manufactured housing loans?
 Other than meeting the maximum loan limits and construction considerations, qualifying for an FHA manufactured housing loan is similar to any other FHA mortgage.
 You’ll need to have qualifying credit, be able to make the monthly payments and have enough money for a downpayment and closing costs available.